 We’ll delve into the complex relationship of emotions and values and learn about hot Cognition.

 - The role of the amygdala, and how it can be hijacked.

 We will see how the neurotransmitter serotonin works in happiness and depression.

 We will explore the neuroscience of happiness.
-The brain produces two types of happiness.
-They are often confused with unhappy results!

 Finally, we will dig into the neuroscience of emotional intelligence.